kukrma/glioma-diffusion-analysis/README.md

 # Analysis of Peritumoral and Periedematous Diffusion Properties in Brain Gliomas Using the UCSF-PDGM Dataset
+This GitHub repository contains the code and derived data related to the academic article *Peritumoral White Matter Diffusion Properties Indicate Latent Glioma Subtypes*, which is currently in works.
+Once published, the necessary links to the article will be added.

-This GitHub repository contains the code and derived data for the diploma thesis *Analysis of White Matter Diffusion Properties in the Context of Selected Brain Tumors* produced at the **Department of Computer Science and Engineering, Faculty of Applied Sciences, University of West Bohemia**.
+The code was originally used in the diploma thesis *Analysis of White Matter Diffusion Properties in the Context of Selected Brain Tumors* produced at the **Department of Computer Science and Engineering, Faculty of Applied Sciences, University of West Bohemia**, from which the academic article is derived.
+Because the code may evolve over time, the state of this repository during thesis submission and defense is archived in the form of a release.
 The thesis was successfully defended on 16th June 2025 and can be accessed from URL:

 [<img src="https://img.shields.io/badge/UWB-ID 99620-royalblue.svg?logo=LOGO">](https://portal.zcu.cz/StagPortletsJSR168/CleanUrl?urlid=prohlizeni-prace-detail&praceIdno=99620)